 - All members of the Reconsideration Committee will read, view, or listen to the material within 45 days of receiving the request form.
 Original reviews and other pertinent information will be researched.

 - The committee will meet to discuss and evaluate the material, and a response will be determined.
 The committee's response and a recommendation for action will be sent to the Library Director within 60 days after receiving the request.

 - The Library Director, or designee, will respond to the individual who submitted the "Request for Reconsideration", the members of the Reconsideration Committee and the Board of Trustees.

 - The individual who submitted the Request for Reconsideration may appeal in writing the Director's response to the Library Board within 10 days after receiving the Director's response.

 Policy Review and Revision Statement

-The Content and Collections Committee will review the Collection Development Policy at their annual September meeting.
+Library staff will review the Collection Development Policy annually.
 Any recommended change(s) will be sent to the Director for review.
-Changes recommended by the Administrative Team will be sent to the Library Board of Trustees for consideration and/or further action.
+Changes recommended by the Leadership Team will be sent to the Library Board of Trustees for consideration and/or further action.

 List of Appendices: